Where We've Been

 SUMA’s legacy has continued to grow since its inception more than a century ago.
 You can find more details on our history in two books (The Urban Age, and The New Urban Age), and keep up with what we are doing now through Urban Update and Urban Voice.

-The Saskatchewan Urban Municipalities Association (SUMA) is the provincial voice of urban municipal governments representing cities, towns and villages.
+The Saskatchewan Urban Municipalities Association (SUMA) is the voice of Saskatchewan's hometowns.

 SUMA is governed by a Board of Directors made up of elected officials from various regions within the province and the executive committee which represents by sector through the President, Vice-President Towns, Vice-President Cities, Vice-President Villages, Resort Villages and Northern Municipalities, and an Executive Member from either Saskatoon or Regina.